 - Complementary Therapies in Nursing and Midwifery

 Dublin is the capital and largest city of Ireland situated on a bay on the east coast, at the mouth of the River Liffey, it lies within the province of Leinster.
 It is bordered on the south by the Dublin Mountains, a part of the Wicklow Mountains range.
-Dublin is a historical and contemporary centre for education, the arts, administration and industry.
-Dublin, the city is known for its essence amalgamation of different cultures, people and ethnicity.
+Dublin is a historical and contemporary center for education, the arts, administration, and industry.
+Dublin, the city is known for its essence amalgamation of different cultures, people, and ethnicity.
 There is so much to learn from this city.
 As of 2019 the city was listed by the Globalization and World Cities Research Network (GaWC) as a global city, with a ranking of "Alpha", which places it amongst the top thirty cities in the world.
-Worldwide known as lonely planet, Dublin is a unique place to learn and work in.
+Worldwide known as a lonely planet, Dublin is a unique place to learn and work in.
 The people here are of mixed ethnicity with great enthusiasts in their life.
-Dublin city is having its own charm and unique characteristics.
-Being capital of Ireland, it’s where the heart of people belongs.
-Restaurants, bar, markets keep on giving special host events throughout the year along with the distinctive product, services and style.
-The trip to Dublin is always of a great value with the choices in affordable accommodation, food and drink.
-If you choose to travel the city via DART Rail no wonder you will have enormous view to coastal towns, beaches, harbours and bracing sea view.
+Dublin city is having its charm and unique characteristics.
+Being the capital of Ireland, it’s where the heart of people belongs.
+Restaurants, bars, markets keep on giving special host events throughout the year along with the distinctive product, services, and style.
+The trip to Dublin is always of great value with the choices in affordable accommodation, food, and drink.
+If you choose to travel the city via DART Rail no wonder you will have an enormous view of coastal towns, beaches, harbors, and bracing sea views.
 People of this place are known for their friendly nature and are ready to help everyone anytime.
 This place provides the world’s best cuisine with all the Irish food.